Code-Institute-Submissions/comics/README.md

 #### Profile Page

-The Profile Page allows users to change any relevant information about themselves through the edit profile button or the change password button.
+The Profile Page allows users to view/change any relevant information about themselves through the edit profile button or the change password button.
-The page also allows users to look at the profile of a user who submitted a comic.
 Moderators are able to grant mod status to non moderator users.
+It is also possible to view the profile page of users that have submitted comics.
+If you click on the username visible when looking at the added comic, it will bring you to that users profile page.

 #### New/Edit Entry Page